 So, you’d have a 400% return on a $2,000 marketing investment.

 Though it might seem like the same thing, measuring and calculating your content marketing ROI are two different tasks.
 Calculating involves the formula listed above while measuring involves a more in-depth analysis to determine if your content is performing well.
 Here’s how to measure your content marketing ROI and determine the success of your content channels:

 Setting goals for your content marketing campaign is important because it helps you understand if your efforts were successful.
 Do you want to increase your traffic?
-Your conversion rate?
-Maybe simply your overall sales and revenue?
+Your conversion rates?
+Maybe just your overall sales and revenue?
 Creating a simple objective can help you measure your campaign more easily and understand the return on your investment.
-A great way to set your goals is to use the SMART method.
-SMART stands for:
+Remember to make your goals SMART:

 Once you have your goals established, it’s important to understand which metrics will help you measure the success of your campaign.
 For example, let’s say your goal is to increase engagement by 33% in four months.
 There are several metrics to include with engagement, including bounce rate, time on the page, comments, likes, and social media shares.
 Monitoring these metrics can help you see and understand how your audience is engaging with your content during your marketing campaign.